chrsm/ghettowm/README.md

 This is a work-in-progress ghetto window manager for Windows.
 I miss i3.

-There are currently 3 "virtual desktops".
-Not in the same sense as Windows Virtual Desktops, because I have no idea how those work.
-Basically, you move between them with `ALT+(LEFT|RIGHT)`, left decrements, right increments.
-Loops back around on both sides.

-Right now, ghettowm uses VirtualDesktopAccessor to switch between Win10 virtual desktops, rather than keeping track of per-desktop windows and hiding/unhiding them.
+ghettowm plugs in to Windows 10's native virtual desktop support by way of VirtualDesktopAccessor, rather than keeping track of per-desktop windows and hiding/unhiding them as it did initially.

+The benefit with using the IVirtualDesktopManager is that in the event of an issue with ghettowm, your setup is still running 100% fine.

+This may present some issues in the future as IVirtualDesktopManager has almost no functionality - the useful stuff is in IVirtualDesktopManagerInternal, which is undocumented and likely to change.
+As such, ghettowm is completely tied to VirtualDesktopAccessor.

 Building
 ========